Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 The two makers who have a very unique bowl design to achieve maximum rinse efficiency and flush power are TOTO and American Standard.

 The famous Double Cyclone by TOTO and the Vormax Flush by American Standard.

 These 2 flushing systems have at least one water channel with a large opening just below the bowl top.
 There are 2 in the case of TOTO’s Double Cyclone flushing system.

 What makes them unique is the sweeping action they produce that literally sweep stains and stubborn waste down into the bowl outlet.
-They are not just wetting the bowl like those rim holes design seem to be.
+They are not just wetting the bowl like those rim holes design seems to be.

 And both designs have one thing in common, they are rimless.
 There’s no need for a rim with holes line along it, obviously.
 So that provides another benefit, there is no place for dirt to hide.
-Which means, cleaning is so much easier with a rimless bowl.
+Which means cleaning is so much easier with a rimless bowl.

 Best Vortex Flush Toilets

 Like the idea of the Double Cyclone or Vormax flush?
 Here are the best selling models from American Standard and TOTO.